 Manchester is a modern haven of sexy British cool, known for its music scene, shopping, dining and of course football.
 Why is Manchester so effortlessly hip?

 Pic by Anosmia

-After the IRA bomb destroyed the urban core in 1996, a great deal of money was invested in the city’s regeneration and the downtown is now cutting edge and modern.
-Manchester is home to two of the largest universities in the UK, making it welcoming to young people and very cheap to eat and drink due to high competition between restaurants and bars.
+After the IRA bomb destroyed the urban core in 1996, a great deal of money was invested in the city’s regeneration.
+The downtown part of the city is now cutting edge and modern.
+Manchester is home to two of the largest universities in the UK, making it welcoming to young people.
+It is also very cheap to eat and drink due to high competition between restaurants and bars.

 Manchester is definitely one of the World’s Coolest Cities!